The Academic Catalog contains course-related policies and a listing of courses in an academic year.

 Course Catalog 2018-19 | Course Catalog 2017-18 | Course Catalog 2016-2017 | Course Catalog 2015-2016 | Course Catalog 2014-2015 | Course Catalog 2013-2014 | Course Catalog 2012-2013 | Course Catalog 2011-2012 | Course Catalog 2010-2011 | Course Catalog 2009-2010

 The student handbooks contain information regarding various policies and procedures.

 Individuals who are not enrolled in a degree program at Union may apply and register to audit a course(s).
 Applicants should review the above policy and complete the Auditor Application and Course Registration Form.

 In consultation with your academic advisor, use this form to change your degree and submit to the Registrar for processing.
 Your Unofficial Transcript, available via the SSO, should reflect the correct academic program.

 MA students are advised to declare a concentration during their first year of study, and MDiv students during their second year.
 Concentrations allow the student to intentionally enroll in focused courses.

 Complete this form by Tuesday, December 22nd to request an extension for Fall 2020 coursework.

 If applicable, complete this form by the end of the add/drop period in the first fall semester of the program.

 Review and complete the appropriate form below based on your academic program and final assignment before graduation.

-If your research involves work with live human subjects (e.g., interviews, focus groups), please review Union’s Institutional Review Board (IRB) guidelines and complete an IRB application form as needed.
-IRB FAQ
+If your research involves work with live human subjects (e.g., interviews, focus groups), please review Union’s Institutional Review Board (IRB) guidelines and complete the required Research Ethics Training.
+IRB FAQ.

 Academic Program Guides